Father accused of running over son sentenced to 6 years

-CAÑON CITY, Colo. — A Cañon City man accused of running over and killing his 1-year-old son last January sentenced, Wednesday.
+CAÑON CITY, Colo. — A Cañon City man accused of running over and killing his 1-year-old son last January was sentenced Wednesday to six years in prison.

-According to the Fremont County Clerk and Recorder’s Office, as part of a plea agreement, 38-year-old Isaac Bullard will serve 6 years behind bars for marijuana charges and another 6 years for vehicular homicide.
-The sentences will run concurrently.
+According to the Fremont County Clerk and Recorder’s Office, as part of a plea agreement, 38-year-old Isaac Bullard will serve six years behind bars for vehicular homicide, and six years for making marijuana concentrate using a hazardous substance.
+The sentences will run concurrently, meaning he will serve six years total.

 “Inadvertently he did not get the child in the car seat and didn’t recognize that until he was to 15th Street,” Fremont County Sheriff Allen Cooper said earlier this year.
 “He turned around, went back, and discovered his child in the driveway.”